hen9wu/hen9wu.github.io/_pages/about.md

 > If you want to be successful, attitude is everything.
 We have all the knowledge you need and you ought to be ready to have the attitude to do something with it. \
 > —_Robert H. Dennard_
 ---

----
-> Integrated circuits (ICs) are the backbone of modern society, shaping industries from AI to automotive systems and beyond.
-If you aspire to push the boundaries of semiconductor device and design innovation, our team offers a dynamic environment where curiosity meets impact. \
->
-> Here, you’ll engage in rigorous exploration of foundational processes, precision-driven model simulation, creative standard cell design, detailed parasitic analysis, and end-to-end PPA (Power, Performance, Area) optimization.
-Whether refining frontend architectures or streamlining backend integration, you’ll collaborate with driven peers to solve real-world problems and drive industry progress.\
->
-> We seek passionate, inventive minds with a solid technical foundation and a hunger to excel in IC.
-Whether you’re a budding scholar or a seasoned graduate, your dedication to this field will thrive.
-Ready to turn theoretical knowledge into technological breakthroughs?
-Join us, and together, we’ll work towards the real problem with in-depth contributions.
----